 Your point being?
 Bring a rain suit.
 Some of the best photographic opportunities are during in-climate weather.
 We recommend bringing an umbrella or zip-lock plastic bags to protect your camera from rain.
 We are not deterred by rain, sleet, snow, or fog.
 In the twenty-some years that I have taught and led workshops, I have yet to have a weekend completely occupied by rain, however, there is always a first time.

 No matter what the weather, no matter what the wildflower bloom, no matter what the light is doing, I have always found that nature provides lots of subject matter to shoot.

 For workshops that provide accommodations, standard prices are for double occupancy rooms.
 When available you can request individual rooms at an additional cost.
-Accommodations are provided only on those workshops that clearly state it in the workshop discription.
+Accommodations are provided only in those workshops that clearly state it in the workshop description.

 Our preselected locations accommodate a wide range of athletic abilities.
 If you have special needs or restrictions on your physical abilities please contact us, we will work with you to maximize your outdoor experience.

-All workshops require a nonrefundable deposit, this is stated on the workshop description.
+All workshops require a nonrefundable deposit, this is stated in the workshop description.

 Cancellations of workshops due to Covid 19 or other “acts of God” are eligible for a 100% refund of any “balance due” portion of the fee which may have been paid.
 All deposits are non-refundable but in the above scenario will roll over 100% to a future workshop of choice.

 Refunds may take up to 8 weeks to process.